 Flash Step: Displays an ability similar to this, often using it to leap out of reach of someone he's approached and even to run on walls.

 Foil: To Haruto since he claims to still have his human heart even though his body changes into a phantom, making his a human trapped in a Phantom body as opposed to a Phantom trapped in a human's body like Haruto.
-Whether he's telling the truth is still up in the air right now.
+In the final episode, he even tells Haruto he's fighting for his own hope.